Blog>Expert Advice>Top 6 jobs to do in spring

 It may be cliched, but spring cleaning your home is great for dusting off the cobwebs and welcoming in a new season.
 Winter tends to be a period of hibernation, and as such, we neglect our houses in favour of snuggling up on the sofa.
 That's why, when daffodils start blooming, it's time to put on your marigolds and get to work.
 Clear out your cupboards and fridge, wipe down your skirting boards, and soak your showerheads to make them shine.

 Alternatively, hire a cleaning company to do it for you.
-Most cleaners will cost an average of £45 for a weekly 3-hour clean.
-However, it’s not just your house that needs a deep clean; your outside bricks, air ducts and ponds are also worth sprucing up.
+On average, cleaners will cost£75for a weekly 3-hour clean.
+However, it's not just your house that needs a deep clean; your outside bricks, air ducts and ponds are also worth sprucing up.
 For more information on how much these projects might set you back, check out the following guides:

 Did you find this article helpful?
 If so, check out our blog for more expert advice, how-tos, and renovation inspiration.